EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/04_data-persistence.md

 ```cpp
 struct person {};
 ```
-When defining the structure of a multi_index table, you will require a unique value to use as the primary key.
+When defining the structure of a multi_index table, you use a unique value as the primary key.

-For this contract, use a field called "key" with type `name`.
-This contract will have one unique entry per user, so this key will be a consistent and guaranteed unique value based on the user's `name`
+For this contract, use a field called "key" with type `name` based on the user's `name`.
+This contract has one unique entry per user, so this key will be a consistent and guaranteed unique value.

 ```cpp
 struct person {
  name key;
 };
 ```
-Since this contract is an address book it probably should store some relevant details for each entry or *person*
+Since this contract is an address book it should store some relevant details for each entry or *person*

 ```cpp
 struct person {